 Fun fact – Disney’s ‘A Wrinkle in Time’, which stars Oprah Winfrey and Reece Witherspoon was also filmed at Ben Ohau Station!

 10. NZ Alpine Lavender

 Entrance costs just $5 NZD per person to visit the lavender field.
-Opening hours are 10 am to 4 pm from Dec 5-18 and Feb 16-Mar 15, with extended hours from 9 am to 5 pm from Dec 19-Feb 15.
-The lavender field is closed from mid-February to mid-December annually when the lavender is not in bloom.
+Opening hours are 10 am to 4 pm from Dec 6-19 and Jan 16-Mar 31, with extended hours from 9 am to 5 pm from Dec 20-Jan 17.

 Related Read: There is another stunning lavender field in Wanaka and taking photos among these beautiful flowers is one of the best things to do in Wanaka.